If you have a dream about snakes, it’s important to pay attention to how they presented themselves.

 Try to remember all of the details you can from the dream.
 In order to spur dream recall, The Dream Recovery System uses the acronym PACTREPS.

 P = People — Were there any people in the dream?
 Did they do anything?

 A = Animals — Were any animals prominently featured?

-C = Colors — Were there any colors that stood out?
+C = Colors — Did any colors stand out?

 T = Modes of Transport — Was a journey involved?